On the convex invariance in Finsler geometry: Convex invariance in Finsler geometry

-Similar results hold for any arbitrary linear connection on the vector bundle $\pi^*{\bf TM}$. \begin{teorema} There exists a homotopy between each linear connection on the bundle $\pi^*{\bf TM}\longrightarrow {\bf I}$ and the pull-back of its averaged connection. \end{teorema} {\bf Proof:} Let us consider the connection $1$-forms $w^i$.
-Then, due to the form of the average (for instance, the formula $(4.6)$), the following convex homotopy property holds:
+The following result shows the existence of an homotopy invariance in Finsler geometry, \begin{theorem} There exists a homotopy between each linear connection on the bundle $\pi^*{\bf TM}\longrightarrow {\bf I}$ and the pull-back of its averaged connection. \end{theorem} \begin{proof} Let us consider the connection $1$-forms $w^i$.
+Then for the average connection the following convex homotopy property holds: